Borroot/katalon/README.md

 # Katalon
 A computerversion of the strategy game Katalon implemented using JavaFX.
 This game also goes by the name Quint-X.

+The rules for this game can be found [here](https://www.w4kangoeroe.nl/kangoeroe/files/9713/7604/2930/katalon_special.pdf) (in Dutch).

 # Documentation
 See [this website](https://borroot.github.io/katalon/ "Github Pages Documentation").